AI Estate Planning: Claude for Evanston Financial Planners

 But the bigger ROI comes from revenue growth.
 When you can model scenarios faster, you can serve more clients and tackle more complex situations.
 More importantly, you can identify opportunities that traditional tools miss.

-A Lake Forest planner told me about a client whose traditional analysis suggested a standard Roth conversion strategy.
-Claude's more comprehensive modeling revealed that delaying the conversions by 18 months and combining them with a charitable remainder trust would save the family $280K in taxes while increasing their charitable impact by $400K.
+Consider a client whose traditional analysis points to a standard Roth conversion strategy.
+More comprehensive modeling can reveal that delaying the conversions and combining them with a charitable remainder trust meaningfully lowers the family's tax bill while increasing their charitable impact.
+That is the kind of interaction rule-based software is not built to find.

 The retention benefits are equally important.
 Clients whose planners use AI scenario modeling report higher confidence in their plans and greater willingness to implement recommendations.
 When life changes happen, these clients call their planner first instead of shopping around.